Learning resources about First Nations, Inuit and Métis across Canada

 MAJ – News for Kids | Radio-Canada (not available in English)

 Articles and videos for kids on current events and various topics about Indigenous Peoples.

-A digital kit offered by Québec's Ministère de l'Éducation for teachers with many resources for each school cycle.
+A digital kit for teachers offering engaging stories and educational content for each school cycle.